OctopusDeploy/blog/blog/2018-12/octopus-release-2018.10-lts/index.md

 ## When should I install 2018.10 LTS?

 There is no time like the present!
-You can upgrade to Octopus Server `2018.10 LTS` any time from now.
+You can upgrade to Octopus Server `2018.10 LTS` now.
 We've had thousands of customers upgrade smoothly to `2018.9` and the upgrade to `2018.10 LTS` is cut from the same code.

 ## Should I avoid upgrading and stay on my current release?